Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Introduction

-Figure~\ref{fig:overview_LLM_AD} shows our proposed possible integration of LLMs for different modules in the AV software pipeline, from a safety perspective.
+From a safety perspective, figure~\ref{fig:overview_LLM_AD} shows the possible integration of LLMs for different modules in the AV software pipeline.
 As a safety-critical system, we equip the AV with a safety verifier for the proposed control input generated from the software stack with assistance from LLMs.
 The verifier returns safety-checking results to LLM for in-context safety learning which could affect the outputs from different components in various ways.
 In this paper, we conduct two case studies to leverage LLM as a behavior-level decision-maker which interacts with a high-level predictor for evaluating the intention and aggressiveness of other agents, and with the low-level trajectory planner and safety verifier.
-These case studies show that LLM can improve system performance while achieving safety assurance through in-context safety learning.
+These case studies show that LLM can improve system performance while achieving safety assurance.
 We hope this paper can provide the AV community with a comprehensive safety standpoint to explore and evaluate the usage of LLM in their AV software stack.

 This paper is organized as follows.
-We introduce related works in Section~\ref{sec:related_work}.
-Section~\ref{sec:case1} and Section~\ref{sec:case2} show our two case studies for integrating LLM as an intelligent safety-aware behavioral decision-maker with a safety verifier for contextual safety learning.
+We first introduce related works in Section~\ref{sec:related_work}.
+Section~\ref{sec:case1} and Section~\ref{sec:case2} show our proposed designs integrating LLM as an intelligent safety-aware behavioral decision-maker with a safety verifier and an interactive state machine.
 Section~\ref{sec:other_roles} discusses the possible integration of LLM for other components including perception, prediction, and simulation in the AV system for safety purposes.
 Section~\ref{sec:conclusion} concludes the paper.